 - 1 peel Orange

-In a cocktail shaker, combine the Campari, gin and sweet vermouth.
+- To a cocktail mixing glass add ice and the Campari, gin, and sweet vermouth.

-Garnish with an orange peel, or orange wedge.
+- Garnish with an orange peel, or orange slice and serve immediately.
+Enjoy!

 - If you prefer to not use a cocktail mixing glass, you can simply add the ingredients to your rocks glass, stir, and serve.

 - If you prefer a stronger drink, eliminate the ice from the rocks glass and serve “up”.